Frequently Asked Questions – Canstar Blue New Zealand

 How are the ratings developed?

-- Respondents rate their satisfaction with products or services at a brand level on a zero to ten scale, where zero is low satisfaction and ten is high satisfaction.
+- Respondents rate their satisfaction with the products or services at a brand level on a zero to ten scale, where zero is low satisfaction and ten is high satisfaction.

 - Overall satisfaction is asked as a specific question.
 This means the overall satisfaction criteria represents an individual measure rather than a combined total of all criteria.
 As a result, some brands may find their overall satisfaction score is lower – or higher – than the scores they have received for other criteria.